 Best

-Maybe you know Best because Philips owns there some buildings, train station, the highway or the zoo.
-With 30.000 inhabitants, Best is a large village with good facilities.
+Maybe you know Best because Philips owns some buildings there, the train station, the highway, or the zoo.
+With 31.600 inhabitants, Best is a large village with good facilities.

 Oirschot

-This is a touristic place!
-You will find a lot of group accommodations and bed and breakfasts over there.
+This is a tourist place, because of the picturesque centre!
+You will find many group accommodations and bed and breakfasts over there.
 And it is near “het Groene Woud”.
 Oirschot has a historical centre too, and a lot of history.
 Really worth a visit.
-Although this village has around 19.000 inhabitants, the facilities are good.
+Although this village has around 19.500 inhabitants, the facilities are good.
 And it’s only a 10 minutes drive to Eindhoven and or Veldhoven and 15 minutes to Tilburg.

 The house prices are pretty high.
 But when you look for a house with plenty of space in a green environment, this can be a good choice.